Pavan-Gv/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1.Import the required library packages.
+1.Import the required library packages.<br>
-2. Import the dataset to operate on.
+2. Import the dataset to operate on.<br>
-3. Split the dataset into required segments.
+3. Split the dataset into required segments.<br>
-4. Predict the required output.
+4. Predict the required output.<br>
-5. Run the programme.
+5. Run the programme.<br>

 ## Program:
 ```